MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Host/Start-Transcript.md

 ### -NoClobber

-Indicates that this cmdlet does not overwrite an existing file.
+Indicates that this cmdlet doesn't overwrite an existing file.
 By default, if a transcript file exists in the specified path, `Start-Transcript` overwrites the file without warning.

 ```yaml